-- Acute attacks - sepsis and other forms of crystal-related synovitis.
+- Acute attacks - septic arthritis and other forms of crystal-related synovitis.

 - Chronic tophaceous - rheumatoid arthritis, generalised nodal osteoarthritis, xanthomatosis with arthropathy, multicentric reticulohistiocytosis.

 The EULAR guidelines recommend the following evidence-based approach:

 - For typical presentations such as inflammation of the first MTP joint (also known as podagra) with hyperuricaemia, a clinical diagnosis can be made with reasonable accuracy but is not definitive unless the presence of uric acid crystals can be demonstrated.

 - Demonstration of MSU crystals in synovial fluid or tophi confirms the diagnosis of gout.